UNIVERSITY of WISCONSIN-MADISON

 Lunch for SMC: Participants eat lunch in Gordon Commons.
 This is an undergraduate residence hall dining facility, and food is served cafeteria-style.
 Please be aware that participants from other youth summer programs, as well as UW students, are also present in Gordon Commons when our students are eating lunch.

-Refunds and Program Cancellation
+Refunds and program cancellation

-Refund policy: The Badger Precollege refund schedule found here:Financial information | Badger Precollege.
+Refund policy: The Badger Precollege refund schedule found here.
 This policy addresses student withdrawals for any reason, including illness.
 If a student withdraws after the 1st day of the session for any reason, including illness, no refund will be applied.

 Program cancellation: If a Badger Precollege session/course is canceled due to staff illness, refunds will be prorated according to the length of time the course was in session.